 Kristen Marsh is the Managing Counsel at the Workers’ Compensation Insurance Rating Bureau of California (WCIRB) located in Oakland.
 She graduated from Cal Poly, SLO with a degree in Political Science in 1998 and from Loyola Law School in Los Angeles in 2001.
 She was a litigator for 4 years before joining the WCIRB in 2006.
 She manages a team of 7 and they provide all types of legal advice and services to business partners to achieve business objectives while mitigating legal risk.

 Breanne Martinez joined the ICA Fund Good Jobs Team in 2015 as the Office and Impact Administrator and is currently the Operations Associate.
 She is committed and passionate about supporting underserved people with a focus on youth and women.
-In the past, Breanne worked at West Coast Children’s Clinic in collaboration with Alameda County as a Youth Advocate for current and former foster youth.
-She is currently a student at Alameda College in hopes of transferring with a BA in Sociology and has an interest in volunteering at homeless shelters, blind centers for youth, and her child’s elementary school.
+Breanne strives to use her resources and network to support the communities she cares deeply about, to help them realize their own ability and strength to rise above their circumstances.
+Prior to working at ICA Fund Good Jobs, Breanne worked at West Coast Children’s Clinic in collaboration with Alameda County as a Youth Advocate for current and former foster youth.
+Breanne is currently a student at Alameda College in hopes of transferring with a BA in Sociology and has an interest in volunteering at homeless shelters, blind centers for youth, and her child’s elementary school.

 Amalia M. Merino is an urban planner with a passion for creative placemaking, repurposing space, social justice issues & generating public engagement to improve quality of life & forge neighborhood connectivity in the urban landscape.
 Amalia is an Associate Planner with 4LEAF, Inc.’s new Planning Division.
 She works as a contract Project Planner for the City of Pinole, managing specific project entitlement and CEQA processes and the Old Town Pinole Parking and Pedestrian Safety Study.
 She previously worked for the City of Los Angeles Department of City Planning, the Office of L.A.
 Mayor Eric Garcetti , LA Metro and has served on various boards.
 A graduate of Smith College and UCLA, her professional background includes performing arts sponsorship & development in Miami & advertising in Chicago.
 Amalia grew up between the USA, Ecuador, Honduras and Bolivia.
 She enjoys cultural happenings, political activism, outdoor recreation and travel near or far.